-WHFd Waste Heat Factor for Demand to account for cooling and heating impacts from efficient lighting.
-Varies by utility, building type, and HVAC equipment type.
-If HVAC type is known, see table "Waste Heat Factors for C&I Lighting - Known HVAC Types" in Appendix D. If HVAC type is unknown or the space is unconditioned, assume WHFe = WHFd = CF 1.0. = Summer Peak Coincidence Factor for measure
+WHFd = Waste Heat Factor for Demand to account for cooling and heating impacts from efficient lighting. = Varies by utility, building type, and HVAC equipment type.
+If HVAC type is known, see table "Waste Heat Factors for C&I Lighting - Known HVAC Types" in Appendix E. If HVAC type is unknown or the space is unconditioned, assume WHFe = WHFd = 1.0.
+CF = Summer Peak Coincidence Factor for measure

-665 The lighting hours of use tables in Appendix D are primarily based on fluorescent lamp operating hours.
+821 The lighting hours of use tables in Appendix D are primarily based on fluorescent lamp operating hours.
 It is assumed that, for general ambient lighting applications, LED operating hours will be similar to fluorescent operating hour; however, LED operating hours are a potential candidate for future study.

-666 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
-In most cases, it should not be assumed that the lighting hours of operating hours information will be subject to regulatory approval and potential measurement and verification adjustment.
+822 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
+In most cases, it should not be assumed that the lighting hours of operation are identical to the reported operating hours for the business.
+Any use of site-specific annual operating hours information will be subject to regulatory approval and potential measurement and verification adjustment.
+Maintain a consistent approach with the intent of reporting accurate savings; do not use site-specific hours in some cases and Appendix D hours in others to boost savings.

-667 Because of the comparatively high cost of LED equipment, it is likely that the ISR will be near 1.0.
+823 Because of the comparatively high cost of LED equipment, it is likely that the ISR will be near 1.0.
 Additionally, it may be inappropriate to assume the "Equipment" category ISR from the EmPOWER Maryland DRAFT 2010 Interim Evaluation Report, Chapter 2: Commercial and Industrial Prescriptive, Navigant Consulting, 2010.